Rabia-Bashir/rules_data_ext/README.md

                 return (conclusion_text,save_pub_date)
             else:
                 return (0, save_pub_date)

+ ## Method to save systematic reviews and their updates
+ def Save_Html_Contents(doi, SR_IDs):

+    This method Save_Html_Contents () saves systematic reviews and their updates in folder 'HTML_SystematicReviews'.
+Each
+    requested systematic review and its update is named on PubMed ID.
+For more detail see method in Cochrane_Bot.py.

 ## Writing the extracted information in csv file
-All features extracted from systematic reviews and their updates will be stored in write_data.csv ()
+All features extracted from systematic reviews and their updates will be written in write_data.csv ()